...

 Gone viral: how viruses help our gut bacteria share their genes

-Tanya Borodovich (PhD Student, APC Microbiome Ireland, University College Cork)
+Tanya Borodovich (PhD Student, APC Microbiome Ireland, University College Cork (a world leading SFI Research Centre))

 Our gut is inhabited by an impressive diversity of bacteria.
 Viruses that attack these bacteria are usually bad news for them.
 But that is not always the case.
 Occasionally, a virus is instead ‘tricked’ into spreading bacterial genes, to great benefit of the bacterial population.
 With great diversity and vast number of bacterial viruses in the human gut, this gene sharing can impact the evolution of gut bacteria in a spectacular way.
 In this talk I will share some highlights of what we know about this kind of gene transfer and how we study it.